 Although they aren’t the cheapest option available. their price is competitive among other international dental clinics you would find in Phuket.

 If you still need to learn more about the rates, you can do so by requesting a consultation with one of their dentists, which will be free of cost.

 Because of its size, the waiting times are usually shorter here than other dental clinics in Phuket.

 Phuket Dental Signature is also a good place for dental implants.
-They offer a post-treatment dental implant warranty for full jaw and the All-on-4 for Nobel Biocare and Staumann dental implants, instilling you with the confidence that your treatment is of high-quality.
+They offer a post-treatment dental implant warranty for full jaw, instilling you with the confidence that your treatment is of high-quality.